Tim Horrigan's NASCAR Page

 Dale Jr. is the most popular living driver at Loudon, even though he usually struggles here.
 He is especially popular with Quebecois fans.
 Jimmie Johnson and Jeff Gordon have huge followings.

 Jimmie swept the Loudon series in 2003, and Jeff has won 3 races here.
-The "Other Jeff", Jeff Burton is the all-time Cup wins leader with 4 victories, including a bizarre race in 2000 where he led all 300 laps.
+The "Other Jeff,"Jeff Burton is the all-time Cup wins leader with 4 victories, including a bizarre race in 2000 where he led all 300 laps.
 He has won 5 Loudon races in all counting his Summer 1992 Busch Series win.

-The most vigorously reviled villain is Kurt Busch, who swept both Loudon races in his championship year of 2004.
+The most vigorously reviled villain used to be Kurt Busch, who swept both Loudon races in

 This page does not get a huge number of hits, but a large percentage of those hits are from people Googling phrases like "NHIS+hospitality+tents".
-I don't know a whole lot about these tents, even though I spend many long hours within sight of them: I am usually at a souvenir stand behind the main grandstand, and the tents are on the other side of a chain link fence.
+I don't know a whole lot about these tents, even though I have spent many long hours within sight of them: I worked for seven seasons at a souvenir stand behind the main grandstand, and the tents are on the other side of a chain link fence.
 I will say that the main hospitality tent area is in between Route 106 and the track proper.
 You do, I believe, need a separate pass for the Hospitality area, as well as a ticket for a specific tent.
 Those items are normally only supposed to be given out along with a race ticket, although people do buy and sell their hospitality passes separately.
 (Naughty, naughty!)
 You need a contact with a corporate sponsor to get a hospitality tent pass.
 Once you get inside the tent there is the usual free food, drink, music, schwag, etc. to be snarfed up.

 Useful Links